Si-789/SafeSense/README.md

 - Combined Hazard → "Critical Alert"

 ## Challenges
-One challenge was balancing temperature sensor sensitivity while reducing false alarms as the threshold of the temperature which was initially too high.
-We also worked on integrating multiple sensor conditions into a single real-time response system.
+One challenge was making sure the temperature sensor was sensitive enough to detect hazards without causing too many false alarms.
+We also worked on combining multiple sensor conditions into one real-time response system.

 ## What I Learned
 Through this project I developed experience in:
-- embedded systems
 - sensor integration
 - Arduino programming
+- embedded systems
+- debugging and testing
 - real-time monitoring systems
-- debugging and testing
-- collaborative engineering
+- teamwork and collaborative problem solving

 ## Project Images
-The full project images are included in the images folder.
+Project images are included in the images folder.

 ## Presentation
-The full project presentation is included in the presentation folder.
+The full presentation is included in the presentation folder.